Undergraduate qualifications in Music

 It is envisaged that students will complete these courses over two years, although some may choose to do one or more of the advancing courses in their first year of study.
 Some students will have already covered the material in MUSA100, either at school or through external exams.
 These students will be able to substitute another course from the Music Schedule for MUSA100.

 The requirement for points from the Music Schedule has been kept relatively low, at 240 points, to allow students who wish to do a double degree to benefit from cross-credit between the two degrees.
-It will also allow students in the Musical Culture major to select courses from other degree schedules to complement their music courses.
+It will also allow students in the Music Studies major to select courses from other degree schedules to complement their music courses.

 Bachelor of Arts in Music